SoftUni-Internal/interactive-content/EN/05-Client-Side-Rendering/05-Summary.md

 ## In the next lesson, you will learn:

-- Single Page Application​s
+- Single page application​s
-- Navigation and History​
+- Navigation and history​
 - Routing with page.js
     * hash-based​
     * push-based​